Madsen machine gun: Up to and including World War I

 The Madsen was considered expensive to produce, but was known for its reliability.
 Thirty-four countries bought the gun, in a dozen different calibres, before and after World War I. They were used by all sides in the Mexican Revolution.

 In Britain, the Rexer Arms Company manufactured the Madsen without license from 1905.
 The guns were known as the Rexer or DDRS and exported worldwide.

 The Imperial Russian Army bought 1,250 Madsens for the cavalry and deployed them during the Russo-Japanese War.
 The Imperial Russian Air Service used Madsens to equip their Morane-Saulnier G and Morane-Saulnier L monoplanes, and as its open bolt firing cycle made it difficult to fire through a propeller, the Madsen's gun mounting had to fire over the propeller.
-The German Army deployed the Madsen in 7.92 mm calibre in 1914, arming infantry companies, mountain troops and later storm troopers.
+The German Army deployed the Madsen in 7.92 mm calibre in 1914; having intercepted shipments that were originally destined for Bulgaria in 8×50mmR Mannlicher, they would promptly convert them.
+It would arm infantry companies, mountain troops and later stormtroopers.

 China would acquire about 150 Madsens by 1913, and begin manufacturing a domestic copy at Guangdong Arsenal in 1909.

 Inter-war era

 Among the fighting forces with the Madsen in their arsenals in the immediate aftermath of World War I were the Czechoslovak Legions in Russia, fighting the Bolsheviks in Siberia.
 The Madsen also saw service in China during the Warlord era.
 By 1935, China would acquire roughly 300 Madsen machine guns, with under 100 of these being used for Malmö Flygindustri, SIAI, and Caproni aircraft.

 Paraguay bought the Madsen in the 1920s and early 1930s as that country quietly girded for war with Bolivia over mutual claims to the Gran Chaco region, and it served in the Paraguayan army in the Chaco War (1932–1935).
 Almost 400 were on hand when the war began, and the Paraguayans bought more as the war progressed.
 Bolivia also fielded Madsens of the same calibre as Paraguay (7.65×53 Mauser) during the conflict.

 The Argentine Army detachment that protected neutrality along the border with Paraguay and Bolivia during the Chaco War used the Madsen in combat operations at least once in 1933 in the course of an engagement on the southern bank of the Pilcomayo river against members of the Maká tribe commanded by deserters who had looted a farm in Argentine soil, killing some of its inhabitants.

-Brazil first acquired Madsen machine gun prior to the war.
+Brazil first acquired Madsen machine guns prior to the war.
 When Brazil acquired some 23 CV-35 tankettes from Italy in the late 1930s, it armed a majority of the vehicles with twin-mounted 7 mm Madsens.
 In 1943, the Army planned to produce their own Madsen machine guns at the Laminação Nacional de Metais factory.

-It was standard equipment (in 6.5 mm) with the Royal Netherlands East Indies Army (KNIL) during the inter-war period until 1942.
-The Imperial Japanese Army used some after capturing them during the Dutch East Indies Campaign.